PaulBueckhard/OnceAPawnATime/readme.md

 `stepper_motor_test.py` is a script that makes the motor move back and forth a predetermined amount until indefinitely until interrupted.

-`move-motor.py` contains functions that move the motor with parameters given on call.
+`motor_move.py` contains functions that move the motor with parameters given on call.

+If motor is moved `enable` pin needs to be set to HIGH after the movement is finished `GPIO.output(EN, GPIO.HIGH)`.
+This is especially important if the function is interrupted.
+We don't yet have the endstops implemented, so it's safest to only run the motor through funcitons that have a keyboard interrupt.